Scalinis means “small steps” in Italian.

 Over the years, we have taken small steps in our business to get to where we are today.
 Scalinis began in St Heliers, Auckland, New Zealand back in 1999, our plan was always to move home to Samoa – Joe was born in Samoa, & Amanda is a kiwi girl from the Manawatu (just north of Wellington, NZ).
 That plan came to fruition in 2009, and we have never looked back.

-Joe has been a qualified chef for over 20 years.
+Joe has been a qualified chef for nearly 30 years.
+He completed his apprenticeship at one of Auckland’s top restaurants “No. 5”, under Chef Graeme Brooks, and went on to work for a number of well respected establishments.
 This experience, along with his fluency in the Samoan language and understanding of fa’asamoa (the Samoan way), has enabled us to train local staff to a high standard.

 In Sept 2017, the opportunity arose for us occupy the whole building where Scalinis is situated.
-We have renovated and built a brand new (larger) kitchen, & in June 2018 we opened our deli “The Pickled Lam” which is right next door to Scalinis, sharing the kitchen & staff.
-See our “Deli & Pizza” page for more info.
+We renovated and built a brand new (larger) kitchen, & in June 2018 we opened our deli “The Pickled Lam” which was right next door to Scalinis, sharing the kitchen & staff.

 As well as our business interests in Samoa, we are also involved in our local community:

 In 2015, the Samoa Culinary Association was established, with Joe nominated as the founding President.
 The SCA is not-for-profit organization with a key focus on promoting culinary skills through training in Samoa and generating pathways to careers.
-Find out more on the SCA Facebook page.
+SCA is currently on a break as it’s members navigate the impact of Covid-19 on their hospitality businesses.

-Amanda was an Executive Board member of the Samoa Cancer Society from July 2011 – March 2017, and current member of the Society, with a personal interest in palliative care.
+Amanda is an Executive Board member of the Samoa Cancer Society, with a personal interest in palliative care.
 Find out more about the Society’s activities and goals on the SCS website/FB page.